goreleaser/goreleaser/www/docs/customization/includes.md

 !!! success "GoReleaser Pro"
     Includes is a [GoReleaser Pro feature](/pro/).

-GoReleaser allows you to include other files from an URL or in the current filesystem.
+GoReleaser allows you to include other files from an URL or in the current file system.

 Files are included recursively in the order they are declared.